 Philip K Dick was one of the most prolific sci-fi novelists of our time, and probably one of the most influential in Hollywood.
 Nearly a dozen Philip K Dick novels have been adapted to film.
 This includes, Blade Runner (1982) Based on “Do Androids Dream of Electric Sheep?”, Screamers (1995) Based on “Second Variety”, Total Recall (1990) Based on “We Can Remember It For You Wholesale”, Confessions d’un Barjo (French, 1992) Based on “Confessions of a Crap Artist”, Impostor (2001) Based on “Impostor.”, Minority Report (2002) Based on “The Minority Report.”

 Science fiction works in any medium when the themes are properly devised.
 At its best, books will often become movies and movies can become books (like the Star Wars and Star Trek series).
-Two most notable sci-fi authors like HG Wells’ Time Machine and War of the Worlds were early hits, both emphasizing mankind’s desire for self-preservation and survival.
+Notably, novels by sci-fi author HG Wells, Time Machine and War of the Worlds were early hits, both emphasizing mankind’s desire for self-preservation and survival.
 There was also William Gibson, who is known for his cyber punk stories Neuromancer (currently in development), and even Johnny Pneumonic were also adapted into Hollywood movies.

-Other sci-fi writers like L. Ron Hubbard, wrote science fiction not quite as popular as the religion he started, which is rooted in themes evocative of the stories sci-fi authors often write about.
+Other sci-fi writers like L. Ron Hubbard, published over one thousand science fiction books that wasn’t quite as popular as the religion he started, which as it turns out, was rooted in themes evocative of the stories he wrote .
 L Ron Hubbard is the author of “The Way to Happiness”, “Battlefield Earth” (also a movie, starring John Travolta), and “Dianetics: The Modern Science of Mental Health, Clear Body, Clear Mind, Science of Survival” (non-fiction).

 – E. Hughes